 - Skill Set; the program will seek to impart skills relevant to respond to the challenges in the different sectors that require ICT interventions.
 Students will be exposed to different technologies that will enhance their skill set.
 It is envisaged that after the training the students will have acquired appropriate skills to enable them to productively contribute to the development of the ICT solutions.

-By focusing on these three areas it is envisaged that the participants will complete the program as well balanced graduates with the appropriate mental attitude, a skill set and tools that will enable them deliver exceptional results.
+By focusing on these three areas it is envisaged that the participants will complete the program as well as balanced graduates with the appropriate mental attitude, a skill set, and tools that will enable them to deliver exceptional results.

 - Enterprise Systems; a study undertaken by computer world reports that in ERP professionals will have the greatest salary increase in 2016.
-A lot of emphasis has been onthat by focusing on these three the program will attract strategic partnerships that will support and spur the program.
+A lot of emphases has been that by focusing on these three the program will attract strategic partnerships that will support and spur the program.